scalameta/metals/docs/editors/vim.md

 ![on-type](https://i.imgur.com/astTOKu.gif)

-To properly support adding `|` in multiline strings we are using the `onTypeFormatting` method.
+To properly support some of the multiline string options like adding `|` in the multiline string, we are using the `onTypeFormatting` method.
 To enable the functionality you need to enable `coc.preferences.formatOnType` setting.

 ![coc-preferences-formatOnType](https://i.imgur.com/RWPHt2q.png)